astropy/astroquery/docs/cadc/cadc.rst

     TESS : {'Description': 'The TESS collection at the CADC', 'Bands': ['Optical']}
     UKIRT : {'Description': 'The UKIRT collection at the CADC', 'Bands': ['', 'Optical', 'Infrared']}
     VGPS : {'Description': 'The VGPS collection at the CADC', 'Bands': ['Radio']}
-    VLASS : {'Description': 'The VLASS collection at the CADC', 'Bands': ['', 'Radio']}
+    VLASS : {'Description': 'The VLASS collection at the CADC', 'Bands': ['Radio']}
     XMM : {'Description': 'The XMM collection at the CADC', 'Bands': ['Optical', 'UV', 'X-ray']}